motech-implementations/mots/mobile/README.md

 ### Installing Android SDK:
 - Android Studio should install the latest Android SDK by default.
 - The SDK Manager can be accessed from the "Welcome to Android Studio" screen.
 Click on "Configure", then select "SDK Manager".
+- If the build tools are missing, add them with the following command:
+` android update sdk -u -a -t build-tools-28.0.3`

 ### Configuring SDK:
 - Android 6.0 (API 23)